-case, if the proxy is armed, the controller can use the

-ty to hit the "borrowed" body part: -2 for an arm or a leg, -5 for the head.
+If the master merely wishes to slap another person into his foe, his proxy must be within his reach and his intended target must be within his proxy's reach.
+The proxy's facing is unimportant.
+The controller may attack his proxy with any strike (not a grapple) at an extra -4 plus the penalty to hit the "borrowed" body part: -2 for an arm or a leg, -5 for the head.
 If he hits and his proxy fails to defend, the proxy is unharmed but the commandeered body part strikes the desired target exactly as if the master had landed his technique directly.

 To use someone else as a puppet requires a successful grapple with both hands from behind.
 The martial artist puts his hands on his proxy's arms, positions his legs behind the other person's legs, and so on.
-This takes a full anyone able to protest being used this way, most often an enemy.
+This takes a full turn.

+On each later turn, determine whether the grappled proxy is willing or unwilling.
+A willing proxy must be conscious and take a Do Nothing maneuver on his turn (he can still shout and make big eyes).
+An unwilling proxy is anyone able to protest being used this way, most often an enemy.
 An unwilling proxy may try to break free as usual on his turn.
 Someone who is stunned - e.g., a wounded foe or a mentally stunned passerby - counts as willing!

-On each later turn, determine whether the grappled proxy is willing or unwilling.
-A willing proxy must be conscious and take a Do Nothing maneuver on his turn (he can still shout and make big eyes).
-An unwilling proxy is